Why do I get hand or finger pain from playing the ocarina?

 The curl of your palm

 How you curl your palm changes the positioning of the tips of your fingers relative to each other.
-It is also useful for playing ocarinas with split holes, as the palm can be curled and uncurled to cover and uncover the hole.
+It is also helpful for playing ocarinas with split holes, as the palm can be curled and uncurled to cover and uncover the hole.
 I find this easier than curling the finger.

 How the fingers are curled